 any property infant children of "Indians" are entitled to.

-Crown-Indigenous Relations and Northern Affairs Canada should only step in in this way if both parents die without leaving a will that passes guardianship to some other person.
+Crown-Indigenous Relations and Northern Affairs Canada should only do this if both parents die without leaving a will that passes guardianship to some other person.

-The same rules about child and spousal support apply to Aboriginal parents as non-Aboriginal parents.
-But one important difference applies to Aboriginal parents paying child support who:
+The same rules about child support and spousal support apply to Aboriginal parents and non-Aboriginal parents.
+One important difference applies to Aboriginal parents paying child support who:

 - qualify as status Indians under the Indian Act, and

-- may not be required to pay income taxes.
+- might not be required to pay income taxes.